Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 ~~~~~~~~~~~~~~

 Dallinger is written in the language Python.
 For it to work, you will need
-to have Python 2.7 installed, or alternatively Python 3.6 or higher.
-Python 3 is the preferred option.
+to have Python 3.7 or higher.
+You can check what version of Python you
-You can check what version of Python you have by running:
+have by running:
 ::

     python --version